Inis Cathaigh: Saint Senan

 Saint Senan was born at Magh Lacha, Kilrush, County Clare, ca. 488.
 He founded the monastery of Inis Cathaigh, which became the seat of a bishopric, sometime between 535 and 540.
 At an early time the abbot-bishop of the monastery was deemed to have authority over what later became the dioceses of Killaloe, Limerick and Ardfert.
 There are the remains of an oratory and house and of seven small churches or chapels, together with a round tower and a holy well.
 One of Senan's students was Aidan of Lindisfarne.

 The legend of "St Senanus and the Lady", as told in Thomas Moore's lyric, is founded on the fact that no woman was allowed on Inis Cathaigh.
 Yet St Senan founded two convents for nuns, and was visiting one of them when he died.
-Legend has it that when his sister St Cannera or Cainnear died, she willed it that she should be buried near Senan.
-Senan is said to have refused by gave in to her request because she was so stubborn.
+According to tradition, when St Cannera or Cainnear died, she willed it that she should be buried near Senan.
+Senan is said to have refused, but gave in to her request because she was so stubborn.
 To stay true to his own edicts, Senan waited until low tide to bury her in the intertidal zone, which was not officially part of the "island", thus fulfilling his sister's wish while not breaking his own rules.
 St Senan died in 560 and was buried in the abbey church of Inis Cathaigh on 8 March, on which day his feast is observed.

 Viking period

 The Vikings first raided Inis Cathaigh in 815, killing many of the monks.
 The monastery was plundered repeatedly until the Vikings came to settle there themselves in the mid-tenth century.
 This, in turn, led to attacks by Irish kings.

 Inis Cathaigh was a part of the Norse Kingdom of Limerick, which included not only Limerick itself but also several other bases in western Ireland.
 Given its strategic location at the mouth of the Shannon estuary, it controlled all maritime traffic up the Shannon to Limerick.
-The Annals of Inishfallen record that during the 970s, Norse kings of Limerick were resident at Inis Cathaigh.
+The Annals of Inisfallen record that during the 970s, Norse kings of Limerick were resident at Inis Cathaigh.
 Ivar of Limerick, the last Norse king of the city, along with two of his sons, was slain on Inis Cathaigh by Brian Boru in 977.